Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Seattle has played 54 games this season with more than 5.5 goals.
+- Seattle has combined with its opponent to score over 5.5 goals in 54 of 92 games this season.

-- The Stars have won 72.0% of their games when they've been a moneyline favorite this season (18-7).
+- The Stars are 18-7 this season when favored on the moneyline.

-- The Kraken have secured an upset victory in nine, or 40.9%, of the 22 games they have played as an underdog this season.
+- The Kraken have been an underdog in 22 games this season, with nine upset wins (40.9%).

 Stars Player Props